shughr/spacers/README.md

 Once the people of Terra

 These times are long gone.
 The legacy of The Greater Terran Epoch is almost faded from memory.
-There are great halls still on the ancient and powerful Core Clusters, and the great star factories of the Binary Forge still ring in the stellar night.
+The great houses of the Core Clusters still bestride the galaxy, and the great star factories of the Binary Forge still ring in the stellar night.
 But they are far, far away.

 You are a spacer.
 A desperate lunatic careening through the front lines of the